clflushopt/glint.java/README.md

-# Glint: Vectorized and Code Generation Driven Query Engine in Java
+# Glint: Vectorized and Data Driven Code Generation Query Engine in Java

-> Briefly flashing the powers of query compilation without the machinery of a spark.

 ## Description

-Glint is a minimal SQL query engine with vectorized and query compilation support in Java.
+Glint is a minimal SQL query engine written in Java, it currently supports vectorized execution and we plan to add further support for code generation.

-Following in the tradition of the new movement of modular database architectures Glint has no catalog or data management; its only capability is turning SQL queries into Java code that is then compiled and executed; think Calcite not Spark.

-In order to make it fun, at least for tests and benchmark purposes, we did plug an Arrow compatible API with support for Memory, CSV and Parquet data sources.
+In order to make it fun, at least for tests and benchmarking purposes, we did plug an Arrow compatible API with support for Memory, CSV and Parquet data sources.

 ## Architecture